elvisfox/easyeda_multichannel/README.md

 # easyeda_multichannel
 Python script allowing multi-channel design in EasyEDA.
 Script is already capable of generating multi-channel PCB matched with the schematic.
-Works with EasyEDA 6.3.39 (the version where global unique identifiers are introduced).
+Tested with EasyEDA up to 6.4.25.

 ## Installation
 Python 3.6 (or compatible version) is required.
 No additional modules are used.